- Download our Moving to Austria Guide (PDF)

 Expats relocating to Austria can look forward to dealing with a banking system that is modern, efficient and user friendly.
-Opening a bank account is a fairly straightforward task and there are many different types of bank accounts on offer.
-Internet banking is a standard feature in Austria.
+Opening a bank account is a fairly straightforward task.
+There are a large variety of bank accounts available, and internet banking is a standard feature in Austria.

 Money in Austria